microsoft/DataConnectors/testframework/tests/PQSDKTestSuites.md

 # PQ SDK Test Framework - Test Suites

 The PQ SDK Test Framework consists of prebuilt test suite to easily validate any extension connectors.
-The test framework is built to run using the `pqtest.exe compare` command and tests in PQ/PQOut format.
-Please review the documentation from the link [aka.ms/PowerQuerySDKDocs](https://aka.ms/PowerQuerySDKDocs) for more information on running tests with PQTest.exe in PQ/PQOut format.
+The test framework is built to run tests in PQ/PQOut format using the `pqtest.exe compare` command.
+Please review the documentation in [PQTest docs](hhttps://learn.microsoft.com/power-query/powerquery-sdktools/pqtest-overview) to learn more about running tests with PQTest.exe in PQ/PQOut format.

 The test framework consists of the following: